Serverless SQL pool in Azure Synapse Analytics

 Serverless SQL pool has no local storage, only metadata objects are stored in databases.
 Therefore, T-SQL related to the following concepts isn't supported:

 - DDL statements other than ones related to views and security

 Serverless SQL pool queries have a timeout.
 For more information on query timeout that may affect your workload, see serverless SQL pool system constraints.
 Currently you can't change the timeout.

 In order to enable smooth experience for in place querying of data residing in files in data lake, serverless SQL pool extends the existing OPENROWSET function by adding following capabilities:

 Serverless SQL pool offers mechanisms to secure access to your data.

-Serverless SQL pool enables you to centrally manage identities of database user and other Microsoft services with Azure Active Directory integration.
+Serverless SQL pool enables you to centrally manage identities of database user and other Microsoft services with Microsoft Entra integration.
 This capability simplifies permission management and enhances security.
-Azure Active Directory (Azure AD) supports multi-factor authentication (MFA) to increase data and application security while supporting a single sign-on process.
+Microsoft Entra ID supports multi-factor authentication (MFA) to increase data and application security while supporting a single sign-on process.